DownThePark/mysql-snap/README.md

 ## Introduction

-This is a community-developed MySQL Server snap that runs with as minimal privileges as needed, while still maintaining the ability to run as a stable, full-fledged MySQL server.
+This is a community-developed MySQL Server snap, made with the goal of running with minimal privileges, while maintaining the ability to run as a stable, full-fledged MySQL server.

 ## Features
 - Enforced strict confinement (uses only the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces)
-- Daemon runs as non-root user for improved security
+- Non-root daemon for improved security
 - Support for multiple CPU architectures

 ## Installation